 In addition to the eleven monthly meetings, the Annual Show of Begonias is held at Mt Coot-tha Botanic Gardens Auditorium in February of each year.
 This is the largest and only show of Begonias in Queensland, where visitors can:

-- Admire quality begonias in 30 competition classes.
+- Admire quality begonias in many competition classes.

 - View artistic static displays of diverse begonias, including endangered species, new hybrids and rare varieties.

 - Meet experienced growers and dedicated members of the society.

 - Purchase many varieties of begonias not available through normal nurseries.

 - Make inquiries or seek assistance at the information desk.